 They did not feel the trendy 50s, American diner visual was for them.
 So they used that to their advantage in the packaging.
 Have a look through the full project here.

 Proven Goods Co

-Proven Goods Co are a small batch bakery based in Newcastle Upon Tyne.
-They have built a brand and their business using social media to its full capability.
+Proven Goods Co are a small batch bakery based in Newcastle Upon Tyne, who have built a brand using social media.

-We say that any business needs to understand that social media is now a big influence on consumers buying patterns.
+Any business needs to understand that social media is now a big influence on consumers buying patterns.
 And if you are to be successful and grow, you need to harness the power of social media for your business.

-Conclusion: Tasty Donut Brands and Donut Packaging to Digest
+Tasty Donut Brands and Donut Packaging to Digest

 Hopefully this post has given you plenty of insight into how you could build a successful donut brand.

 You can use these tips and tricks for other food businesses too, to build brand recognition and to attract more customers to your offering.

 However, if you were only here because you seen donuts on the feature image, then we’ve probably made you very hungry.
 Will you be off to Krispy Kreme now to satisfy your craving?!

 If you need any help building your food brand or are in another industry for that matter, then get in touch with the team at Canny.
 We’ve worked with lots of brands in the food sector, including OPI Frutta to create packaging that stands out on shelves.